CNBC's Brian Sullivan reports what Apple's response to hedge fund manager David Einhorn's lawsuit against the company.

-The Department of Justice is seeking more than $5 billion from S&P. Who's next?
+The U.S. is seeking $5 billion from S&P. Who's next?
 CNBC's Scott Cohn reports.

 Shares in credit rating agency Moody's fell sharply on Friday as it faces a possible federal fraud lawsuit over its pre-crisis debt ratings.

 Dodge Dorland, Chairman & Chief Investment Officer, Landor & Fuest Capital Managers says activist investor David Einhorn has a good point and that Apple is going against its longer term goal to distribute cash back to its shareholders.

 CNBC's Scott Wapner reports on Einhorn's lawsuit against Apple over preferred stock.
 Apple responded, saying its board is in active discussions about returning more cash to shareholders, with Ben Parr, CNET and Spencer Ante, WSJ.

 Hundreds of emails allegedly show JPMorgan hiding bad loans, reports CNBC's Scott Cohn.
 The Belgian bank Dexia is suing JPMorgan.

 Apple says it is active discussions about returning additional cash to shareholders, reports CNBC's Scott Wapner.

 Which companies are hoarding cash?
 Eric Marshall, Hodges Capital Management, weighs in.

 Jules Kroll, Kroll Bond Ratings CEO, weighs in on the $5 billion lawsuit against Standard & Poor's.

 CNBC's Scott Cohn reports on the $5 billion complaint filed by the Justice Department against Standard and Poor's and the role of internal emails in the case.
 Henry Blodget, Business Insider CEO and editor-in-chief, weighs in.